What is the right of abode?

 What is the Certificate of Entitlement?

 The Certificate of Entitlement is a form of visa endorsed into your current valid passport (Non-British passport).
-The advantage of applying for this is that it can be done via the regular visa application routes in your respective resident country.
+The advantage of applying is that it can be done via the regular visa application routes in your resident country.
 The Certificate of Entitlement is an alternative route available to British citizens who have never held a British passport before but cannot apply for one due to inadequate documents or due to time restraints.

 Commonwealth Citizens and the Right of Abode